vamshivk/HangmanGame/README.md

 - Effective communication: There were a few moments where we had debates about the layout of the interface.
 Though among the team we had different perspectives regarding design approaches, we had open communication with each other and took everyone's thoughts as input to help improve the development process iteratively.
 This taught each one of us the power of communication and compromise.
 - Task Breakdown: Breaking down the assignment into smaller tasks contributed to our careful planning and was helpful in assigning the work to teammates effectively.
 We divided the tasks based on everyone's interests and strengths.
 Our team made sure that every aspect of this project received attention.

+## What didn't work
+- Overly Ambitious Goals: As a team, we found ourselves setting overly ambitious goals, to include many features in our game like enabling the user to customize the themes to enhance user personalization.
+Due to design constraints, we focused on a single theme.
+Through this experience, we learned that striking a balance between ambition and feasibility is crucial.

 ## Challenges faced
 - Managing the API requests and responses was challenging for our team, this called for dynamic planning to stay on track.
 One situation was where we attempted to fetch numerous questions at once which led to a noticeable lag in loading times.
 This taught us the importance of optimizing API requests.
 - Error handling was also burdensome as we had issues with undesired responses from the API.
 To maintain a seamless experience throughout the game, we had to work on it and perform testing and debugging multiple times.